-If I begin to feel cheated by the clouds obscuring the sun during my trip to Quitsato, I remind myself of the story of Guillaume Le Gentil.
+If I begin to feel cheated by the clouds obscuring the sun during my trip to see the Winter Solstice on the Equator at Quitsato, Peru.
+I remind myself of the story of Guillaume Le Gentil.

 Guillaume Le Gentil was a French astronomer in the 18th century and part of the international collaborative project to measure the distance to the Sun, by observing the transit of Venus from different points on the earth.

 Edmond Halley had suggested the idea, but it required careful measurements from different places on earth, and the project was launched with more than a hundred observers dispatched to different parts of the globe, for observing the transit of 1761.

 The French expedition turned out to be particularly unlucky, and perhaps the most unfortunate was Guillaume Le Gentil, who set out for Pondicherry, a French possession in India, from Paris in March 1760, reaching Mauritius (then called Isle de France) in July.
 However, the Seven Years’ War had broken out between France and Britain in the meantime, hindering further passage east.

 He finally managed to gain passage in March 1761 on a frigate that was bound for India’s South East Coast, with the intention of observing the transit from Pondicherry.
 Even though the transit was only a few months away, on 6th June, he was assured that they would make it in time.
 However, the ship was blown off-course and spent five weeks at sea.

 By the time it finally got close to Pondicherry, the captain learned that the British had occupied the city, so the frigate was obliged to return to Isle de France.
 The Sky was clear on 6th June but the ship was still at sea, and he could not take astronomical observations with the vessel rolling about.